Skip to content

 Surfshark

-However, I must admit that ExpressVPN is a bit faster overall, which resulted in faster downloads and made it a better choice generally speaking.
+However, we must admit that ExpressVPN was a bit faster overall, which resulted in faster downloads and made it a better choice, generally speaking.

 Who Wins?

-Both providers are P2P-friendly and you can use them to download torrents safely with no issues.
-That being said since ExpressVPN offers faster torrenting and has no issues with its kill switch, we can say that ExpressVPN WINS this round.
+Both providers are P2P-friendly, and you can use them to download torrents safely with no issues.
+However, since ExpressVPN offers faster torrenting speeds and has no issues with larger speed reductions, we can say that ExpressVPN WINS this round.

 Are ExpressVPN and Surfshark Working in China?